 The seven cameras and infrared sensors constantly scan the surrounds so that the drone, using the new FlightAutonomy 2.0 algorithms, can dodge obstacles and keep flights safe.
 This is a really nice safety net when you’re playing with this expensive bit of kit - it just makes you feel safer so you can actually enjoy the experience rather than constantly worrying about breaking the thing.
 That said, it doesn’t have side sensors, so if the drone is swinging around in a circle to capture that Boomerang shot you do have to be sure there isn’t a tree in the way or you’ll likely be climbing that thing to get your drone back.

 The drone has a range of 2.5 miles but even with the sea in front of us we didn’t get to anywhere near that.
 It certainly is fast though with a normal speed of 22 mph or in sport mode an eye-darting 42 mph.
 While we didn’t get to try this with the DJI Goggles we imagine that would be a pretty intense experience, even with the safety of object avoidance spotting hazards at 20 metres away.
+Mind, it is quite a noisy little thing that will likely attract attention if flown at lower altitudes.

 The DJI Mavic Air drone with battery, remote controller, carrying case, two pairs of propeller guards and four pairs of propellers is priced at £769.
 But the Mavic Air Fly More Combo includes the drone, three batteries, a remote controller, a travel bag, two pairs of propeller guards, six pairs of propellers, a battery to power bank adapter and battery charging hub, for £949.
-Shipping begins from 28 January.